 Used tea leaves are called 'chagra' and have been used by people all over the world, particularly Japan, for thousands of years.
 You simply dry your used tea leaves out in the sun or a dry place until they are void of moisture, and then you can use them for a range of things including plant food or bath sachets!

 As we are always trying to encourage people to recycle we would love to share with you our favorite uses for your brewed tea leaves.

 1. Collect your used tea leaves in a tin or Tupperware box on the side and weekly sprinkle on your flower beds, no need to dry them out first.
 You can also mix them into soil or compost before planting new plants.
 The nutrient-rich leaves will help plants grow, rose plants especially like chagra!

 2. Dry your favourite flavour of tea on some kitchen roll on the radiator, in the sun or in the oven on a very very low heat.
 Place into little muslin bags to scent your drawers, cupboards or rooms.

-3. To make a bath sachet, follow the same drying tips as in step 2. and then throw in the tub for a great for an aromatic soak.
+3. To make a bath sachet, follow Step 2's drying tips and then throw in the tub for a great for an aromatic soak.

-4. For a great deodoriser, sprinkle damp leaves onto stained or smelly carpets and hover up to leave your carpets clean and smelling fresh.
+4. For a great deodoriser, sprinkle damp leaves onto stained or smelly carpets and hoover up to leave your carpets clean and smelling fresh.

-6. Sprinkle damp leaves onto chopping boards and surfaces that have absorbed strong odors like fish or meat and scrub clean as normal.
+6. Sprinkle damp leaves onto chopping boards and surfaces that have absorbed strong odours like fish or meat and scrub clean as normal.

 7. Use rooibos tea leaves to make an amazing, healing skin tea facial scrub!
 We have a DIY recipe for this here.